Youth & COVID-19 vaccines

 Yes.
 Before any vaccine is released for use in Canada it must show that the vaccine works and is safe.
 This has to be seen in both the clinical trials as well as during the real life use of the vaccine once a vaccine is released into the general population.

 - Why are some people unsure about vaccines?

 There are many reasons for this, but we’ll focus on the one that you can help fix.
 It is very easy for all of us (including adults) to believe things that aren’t true.
 It just takes a few people to spread a rumour to make people feel worried.
 This is why it’s important to check your sources, and to make sure you get your information from reliable sources!

 - What happens if the vaccines don't match the variants?

 If there is no longer a good match between the virus and the vaccines, the vaccines will work less effectively.

 - How long will the pandemic last?

-Scientists think that we need at least 70%-80% of the entire population to be immune to the virus before we can stop further spread.
+Scientists think that we need a large proportion of the entire population to be immune to the virus before we can stop further spread.
 At this point we don’t know how quickly we can immunize the world’s population before any more changes or mutations occur in the virus which could make it more contagious or make our vaccines less effective.
 We also don’t know how long immunity lasts either from having the disease, or from getting the vaccine.
 Until we know all of this information, we won’t be able to make predictions about the future of COVID-19.